ibm-build-lab/watsonx-wxd-setup-and-ingestion/README.md

 - If you wish to ingest documents through a local directory, save all the documents to a directory and note the path of the directory.
 All documents within the directory path will be ingested.

 - If you wish to ingest documents through Cloud Object Storage, load the files documents into a bucket in your configured instance of Cloud Object Storage and save the name of the bucket.
-For details on setting up a Cloud Object Storage bucket, refer to this documentation [README in the COS folder](COS/README.md).
+For details on setting up a Cloud Object Storage bucket, refer to this documentation [Getting started with Cloud Object Storage](https://cloud.ibm.com/docs/cloud-object-storage/basics/archive.html?topic=cloud-object-storage-getting-started-cloud-object-storage).

 A small collection of sample documents is provided below in the [sample data section](#sample-data).